-Apart from routine and type tests to guarantee electrical safety, the end user does not have to perform another high-voltage test on the power supply as an individual component.
-According to EN 60204-1 (Safety of machinery - Electrical equipment of machines) the power supply can be disconnected during the high-voltage test and only installed once the high-voltage test has been completed.
+Apart from routine and type tests to guarantee electrical safety, the end user does not have to perform another high-voltage test on the LED power supply as an individual component.
+In accordance with EN 60204-1 (Safety of machinery - Electrical equipment of machines), the LED power supply can be disconnected during the high-voltage test and only installed once the high-voltage test has been completed.